-4.2 Developing future industries and services by preparing to counteract negative impacts, while reaping the benefits from the 4th Industrial Revolution as it can lead to rapid and profound changes in the socio-economic environment.
+4.2 Developing future industry and services by preparing to counteract negative impacts, while reaping the benefits from the 4th Industrial Revolution as it can lead to rapid and profound changes in the socio-economic environment.
 To respond to this phenomenon, restructuring manufacturing and services to follow major shifts is in a great need for Thailand.
 The industries and services of the future, through technology and innovation adoption, will be key economic drivers to propel the country to become a developed country, along with a skilled workforce with competence required by the market, create appropriate ecosystem, and encourage sustainable industrial and service development.

 4.2.1 Bio-industry focuses on utilising the country’s biodiversity to create value from the country’s existing agriculture industry towards environmental friendly bio-based industry; increasing the proportion of high-value in bio-industries, such as biochemistry, biomaterials, food supplements, cosmetics, vaccines, bio-pharmaceuticals and herbal extracts; promoting bio-plastic producing and usage; transforming waste from agro-industrial industries to chemical substances and valuable biomass energy; proving more opportunities for farmers to have their income risen; using research for more commercialised purposes; and emphasising the important of open sourced innovation for bio-industry further development.

-4.2.2 Integrated medical industry and services focuses on using the country’s specialisation in medical industry as a foundation for other related industries in response to an increasing demand of medical services due to aging society situations globally, leading the country to become a centre of medical industrial and service; developing the manufacture of medical tools and equipment, artificial organs, medical supplies, pharmaceutical supplies including bio-pharmaceuticals and medical services, promoting the development and application of modern medical technologies in an attempt to improve Thai people’s quality of life; employing digital technology in medical services to lower costs of treatment and to enhance the quality of the country’s medical services to the international level; connecting the country medical service industry with the health tourism industry in order to promote the country to become a centre for both medical treatment and comprehensive health care service.
+4.2.2 Integrated medical industries and services focuses on using the country’s specialisation in medical industry as a foundation for other related industries in response to an increasing demand of medical services due to aging society situations globally, leading the country to become a centre of medical industrial and service; developing the manufacture of medical tools and equipment, artificial organs, medical supplies, pharmaceutical supplies including bio-pharmaceuticals and medical services, promoting the development and application of modern medical technologies in an attempt to improve Thai people’s quality of life; employing digital technology in medical services to lower costs of treatment and to enhance the quality of the country’s medical services to the international level; connecting the country medical service industry with the health tourism industry in order to promote the country to become a centre for both medical treatment and comprehensive health care service.